CAASM Use Case #12 – Finding Obsolete Devices

 Fear not!
 This is where CAASM (Cyber Asset Attack Surface Management) and cybersecurity observability become your digital metal detector.

-This is what SJULTRA can help you solve with our partner Axonius with CAASM and cybersecurity observability.
+This is what SJULTRA can help you solve with CAASM and cybersecurity observability.

 Table of Contents